HY-UDBMS/UniBench/README.md

 (1) larger datasets with SF10 and SF30 can be found at https://github.com/HY-UDBMS/UniBench/releases/tag/data.

-(2) for the UniBench schema in the DPD paper, the tag table and the product table use the same data of Product.csv, the productId has the one-to-one mapping to the tagid.
+(2) for the UniBench schema in the DAPD 2019 journal paper, the tag table and the product table use the same data of Product.csv, the productId has the one-to-one mapping to the tagid.
 The hasInterest relation is removed since the queries do not involve it.

 (3) for the data importing, we have released the scripts for ArangoDB and OrientDB based on their importer, since they have evolved several versions, please check if some parameters need to be changed.
 For example, ArangoDB 3.7 has used arangoimport utility to replace arangoimp, and the authentication needs to be turned off.